JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-testing.md

     In this case, you need a folder called `commonTest` with the `kotlin` subfolder inside.

+3. In the `kotlin` folder, create a new `common.example.search` directory and the `Grep.kt` file.
-3. Add the `GrepTest.kt` file with the following unit test to the `kotlin` folder:
+4. Update your test file with the following unit test:

     ```kotlin
     import kotlin.test.Test